 These are the Cowbells my wife, an Ole Miss alum, had made for me and my son for my 30th birthday.

 Every fan of every team has a story.
 It doesn’t matter what kind of fan you are or what team you cheer for, each and every one of us has a story about why we love the teams we do.
 The fans of Mississippi State University are no different.
 We all have our reasons, and they are all unique.
-Today, I will begin to share mine.
-I start with the beginning of my journey.
+Today, I will share mine, and it’s all about dealing with Rebels and Sherrill today.

 More from Mississippi State Bulldogs News